-Exceptionally for this year, the Word Village Festival for sustainable development will be organised on several sites in Helsinki and in part online during the last week of May (23–29 May).
+Exceptionally for this year, Word Village Festival for sustainable development will be organised on several sites in Helsinki and in part online during the last week of May (23–29 May).
 The theme of the festival is the Boundaries of Our Planet.

 The festival will be packed with free events organised at Helsinki’s Allas Sea Pool, Market Square, Tiivistämö event venue, Temppeliaukio Church and Kino Regina.
 The films screened at the Online Cinema as well as the talks and discussion programme from Tiivistämö will also be available online.
 As always, the programme will feature music, discussions, documentary firms, kids’ programme, art and the Market of Possibilities showcasing sustainable development organisations.